blindfold-chess/blindfold-chess/README.md

 ### Game Controls

+During a game, tapping the white square in the center will open a menu with the following options:

-* **"Cancel Selection" Button:** If you've started selecting a square but want to reset, tap this button.
+* **"Cancel Selection":** If you've started selecting a square but want to reset, tap this button.
 It will clear your current partial selection.

-* **"Undo Last Move" Button:** Tap this to undo the last full move (your move and the AI's response).
+* **"Undo Last Move":** Tap this to undo the last full move (your move and the AI's response).
 In multi-board mode, it will undo the current board's last (AI) move and then switch to the previous board to undo your last move.

-* **"Menu" Button:** Returns you to the main menu.
+* **"Main Menu":** Returns you to the main menu.
+Here you can review the 960 starting position and then click "Resume Game".

-* **"Resume Game" Button (in Menu):** If you went back to the menu during a game, this button will appear, allowing you to return to your current game.
+* **"Resume Game":** Returns you to your current game.

 ## 🧠 Tips for Blindfold Play